Energy Production and Transmission Support Services

 Upper Midwest Oil and Gas Service Support

-AET has significant experience working in the oil and gas market– upstream, midstream, and downstream.
-We provide the testing, investigation, analysis, and consulting critical to the success of oil and gas project facilities and horizontal construction projects.
-Our expertise includes geotechnical engineering and testing, pavement investigations, construction materials testing, forensics, and environmental services.
+AET has significant experience working in the oil and gas market – upstream, midstream, and downstream.
+We provide the testing, investigation, analysis, and consulting critical to the success of oil and gas project facilities and linear construction projects.
+Our expertise includes geotechnical engineering and testing, pavement investigations and soil stabilization for access roads, construction materials testing, forensics, and environmental services.

 Our offices in Dickinson and Williston, North Dakota are conveniently located to support Upper-Midwestern oil and gas production and storage facilities.
 North Dakota’s harsh climate brings unique challenges to the energy sector in maintaining oil pads and access roads across the state — we develop lasting solutions for these challenges, in a timely manner.